-Back row - Daniela Ramirez, Clare Scott, Debs Martin (Chair), Karen Driver, David Ayre, Dr Anna Berthelsen Front row - Johny O'Donnell, Rachel Pemberton, Astrid Sayer Celebrating and exploring the stories of Whakatū Nelson Whakatū Nelson's treasure trove of stories is set to be explored through Tuku 23 Whakatū, a collection of events, shows and activities that canvas the unique cultures, people, art and tales of our region.
+Back row - Daniela Ramirez, Clare Scott, Debs Martin (Chair), Karen Driver, David Ayre, Dr Anna Berthelsen Front row - Johny O'Donnell, Rachel Pemberton, Astrid Sayer 6 our.nelson.govt.nz Issue 164 • 1 March 2023 Celebrating and exploring the stories of Whakatū Nelson Whakatū Nelson's treasure trove of stories is set to be explored through Tuku 23 Whakatū, a collection of events, shows and activities that canvas the unique cultures, people, art and tales of our region.
 The word "Tuku" was gifted to Council in 2021 and means "to share" or "exchange" in Te Reo Māori.
 It is an expression of our unique stories, histories and heritage, and reflects the value of biculturalism.
-This year, Tuku 23 includes more than 50 events and takes place over six weeks, starting 19 March.
-Andrew White, Manager Community Services, says Tuku 23 is an opportunity for learning.
-"Tuku 23 gives our community a chance to experience the diverse stories" that weave together to form Nelson's past and, in doing so, offers a chance for us all to deepen our understanding of our city, our community and our heritage."
+This year, Tuku 23 includes more than 50 events and takes place over six weeks, starting 19 Andrew White, Manager Community Services, says Tuku 23 is an opportunity for learning.
+"Tuku 23 gives our community a chance to experience the diverse stories that weave together to form Nelson's past and, in doing so, offers a chance for us all to deepen our understanding of our city, our community and our heritage."
 Tuku 23 begins with a celebration of the many cultures that call Whakatū Nelson home - the Multicultural Festival.
-Taking place on 19 March at Founders Heritage Park, visitors will be treated to an around-theworld trip by way of food, musical performances, dance and activities.
+Taking place on 19 March at Founders Heritage Park, visitors will be treated to an aroundthe-world trip by way of food, musical performances, dance and activities.
 From there, a range of choices await.
 From harakeke flax weaving, through to vintage machinery displays, scavenger hunts and cemetery tours, there is something for everyone.
 Events in the Tuku 23 calendar include:

-- The Histrionics at Melrose: Enjoy a fabulous Melrose Cafe two-course meal and be entertained by Melrose House stories brought to life by popular drama group, Histrionics. - Sri Lankan New Year (Avurudu) Celebration: Sri Lankan New Year is the time for a range of festivities, with unique customs and rituals to seek blessings for the year ahead.
-Share in the traditions, sweet delicacies, songs, performances and take the opportunity to participate in traditional New Year games. - Maungatapu/Moketapu Hīkoi Ngāti Kuia He iwi Karakia, he Iwi Pakohe: Walk with Ngāti Kuia Kaitiaki Taiao and Pakohe carver Ruihana Smith up to the Rush Pools as he shares korero about Ngati Kuia and our connection to Pakohe found in the area.
+- · The Histrionics at Melrose: Enjoy a fabulous Melrose Cafe two-course meal and be entertained by Melrose House stories brought to life by popular drama group, Histrionics. - Sri Lankan New Year (Avurudu) Celebration: Sri Lankan New Year is the time for a range of festivities, with unique customs and rituals to seek blessings for the year ahead.
+Share in the traditions, sweet delicacies, songs, performances and take the opportunity to participate in traditional New Year games. - Maungatapu/Moketapu Hīkoi - Ngāti Kuia - He iwi Karakia, he lwi Pakohe: Walk with Ngāti Kuia Kaitiaki Taiao and Pakohe carver Ruihana Smith up to the Rush Pools as he shares kõrero about Ngāti Kuia and our connection to Pakohe found in the area.
 To learn more and see the full programme of events, visit:

-An imposter in disguise

-While you are out in the garden enjoying the warm days, keep your eyes out for skinks foraging and basking in the sun.
+An imposter in disguise While you are out in the garden enjoying the warm days, keep your eyes out for skinks foraging and basking in the sun.
 There are a couple of native skink species in Nelson - the native grass skink is common in urban areas - but it's another variety of skink that our biosecurity team is interested in hearing about.
 The catch is that they look very similar!
 The plague skink (Lampropholis delicata), sometimes known as the rainbow skink, is a small lizard introduced to New Zealand from Australia.
 First recorded in Auckland during the 1960s, probably arriving accidentally in cargo, plague skinks have steadily expanded their range through the North Island and have recently been discovered in Marlborough.
-Those with a keen eye may be able to spot that native skinks have two smaller scales on top of their heads, whereas the plague skink has a single large scale.

-Plague skinks are about 3-4 cm long from head to back feet (excluding the long, thin tail).
-They prefer moist areas and are commonly found under vegetation, litter, rocks and logs.
-They also thrive in urban areas, gardens, commercial areas, industrial sites, garden centres and waste ground.
 This skink could already be present somewhere in Nelson Tasman, but because they look so similar to our common native skink, they may not have been reported.
-Plague skinks can reach high numbers in a relatively short time, threatening our declining native lizard populations by competing for food, habitat and space.
-How do you tell them apart?
+Plague skinks can reach high numbers in a relatively short time, threatening our declining native lizard populations by competing for food, habitat and How do you tell them apart?